jagpreetbatth/SQL-Queries/README.md

 # SQL-Queries
-SQL queries for data analysis for an online streaming moving firm.
+SQL queries for data analysis for a fictional online streaming movie firm called "Rockbuster".